The Nitty-Gritty of Expanding a Business Internationally

 Are you dreaming of going global with your business?
 You are not the only one.
 Accessing the global market is the ambition of many companies, but it requires strategic thinking, research, and a methodical approach.
 There are many aspects to take into account, and neglecting any of them could be hard on your budget.
-If you want to turn your white-board idea into a global reality this year, make sure you start at the very beginning and get to know the top five factors of expanding a business internationally:
+If you want to turn your white-board idea into a global reality, make sure you start at the very beginning and get to know the top five factors of expanding a business internationally:

 - Market research and strategy

 - Languages and localization